MouseLand/suite2p/README.md

 ~~~~
 pip install suite2p
 ~~~~
 If you don't already have Python (and pip), you'll need to first install a distribution of Python like [Anaconda](https://www.anaconda.com/download/).
-Choose Python 3.x for your operating system.
+Choose **Python 3.x** for your operating system.
 You might need to use an anaconda prompt if you did not add anaconda to the path.

+### Dependencies
+suite2p relies on the following packages (which are automatically installed with pip if missing):
+- pyqtgraph
+- PyQt5
+- numpy
+- scipy
+- h5py
+- scikit-image
+- matplotlib (not for plotting (only using hsv_to_rgb function), should not conflict with PyQt5)

+PyQt has known issues with Yosemite Mac OS, but works on more recent Mac versions.
+The software has been heavily tested on Windows 10 and Ubuntu 18.04, please let us know if you have problems with other operating systems in the issues.

 ## Getting started